Grace Millane murder: Accused appears in Auckland District Court

 More than a dozen members of the press were also in court for the hearing, including several journalists from British television news stations and newspapers.

-The public gallery was filled with dozens of people for the short appearance.
+The public gallery was filled with dozens of people for the appearance.

 The man's lawyer, Ian Brookie, said: "A lot has happened in the last two days."

-He sought interim name suppression for his client based on fair trial rights, which was opposed by police, the Millane family and press.
+He sought interim name suppression for his client based on fair trial rights, which was opposed by police, the Millane family and the press.

 Judge Thomas declined the application for name suppression, however, Brookie instantly appealed the decision which automatically imposes a 20 working day suppression under New Zealand law.